logicalclocks/logicalclocks.github.io/docs/user_guides/fs/transformation_functions.md

 ### Training dataset statistics

 A keyword argument `statistics` can be defined in the transformation function if it requires training dataset statistics for any of its arguments.
-The `statistics` argument must be assigned an instance of the class `TransformationStatistics` as the default value.
+The `statistics` argument must be assigned an instance of the class [`TransformationStatistics`](http://docs.hopsworks.ai/hopsworks-api/{{{hopsworks_version}}}/generated/api/transformation_statistics/) as the default value.
 The `TransformationStatistics` instance must be initialized using the names of the arguments requiring statistics.

 !!! warning "Transformation Statistics"

-    The statistics provided to the transformation function is the statistics computed using [train set](https://www.hopsworks.ai/dictionary/train-training-set) obtained when training data is generated.
-It might not portray the statistics of the complete data.
-Hence, training dataset statistics cannot be obtained for on-demand transformations.
+    The statistics provided to the transformation function is the statistics computed using [the train set](https://www.hopsworks.ai/dictionary/train-training-set).
+Training dataset statistics are not available for on-demand transformations.

 The `TransformationStatistics` instance contains separate objects with the same name as the arguments used to initialize it.
-These objects encapsulate statistics related to the argument as instances of the class `FeatureTransformationStatistics`.
+These objects encapsulate statistics related to the argument as instances of the class [`FeatureTransformationStatistics`](http://docs.hopsworks.ai/hopsworks-api/{{{hopsworks_version}}}/generated/api/feature_transformation_statistics/).
 Upon instantiation, instances of `FeatureTransformationStatistics` contain `None` values and are updated with the required statistics after the creation of a training dataset.

 === "Python"
-    !!! example "Creation of a transformation function in Hopsworks that accesses training dataset statistics"
+    !!! example "Creation of a transformation function in Hopsworks that uses training dataset statistics"
         ```python
         from hopsworks import udf
-        from hsfs.transformation_statistics import TransformationStatistics
+        from hopsworks.transformation_statistics import TransformationStatistics

         stats = TransformationStatistics("argument1", "argument2", "argument3")